libp2p/docs/content/concepts/transport.md

 For a standard WebSocket connection, the roundtrips required are as follows:

-- 1-RTT for DNS resolution
 - 1-RTT for TCP handshake
-- 1-RTT for TLS handshake
+- 1-RTT for TLS 1.3 handshake
-- 1-RTT for WebSocket handshake
+- 1-RTT for WebSocket upgrade
+- 1-RTT for multistream security negotiation (Noise or TLS 1.3)
-- 1-RTT for Multistream Security handshake
+- 1-RTT for security handshake (Noise or TLS 1.3)
-- 1-RTT for libp2p handshake
+- 1-RTT for multistream muxer negotiation (mplex or yamux)

-In total, 6-RTTs: 5 handshakes + 1 DNS resolution.
+In total, 6-RTTs.

 WebTransport running over QUIC only requires 4 RTTs, as: